jschof1/adapt-homeButton/README.md

-# adapt-homeButton
+# adapt-homeButton-url

 Add home button to course navigation.
 Allows hide or redirect of home button.
 Allows hide of back button.
+Added functionality of home button to direct to a URL.

 ## Settings